elsampsa/cutefront/docs/_build/html/_sources/devenvs.rst.txt

 The whole philosophy of Cutefront are easily-debuggable individual components.
 So let's do just that.

 - Choose a Cutefront HTML file in your VSCode
-- Go into the debugging tab
+- Go into VSCode debugging tab
 - Choose ``Cutefront HTML file://`` from the "Run and Debug" dropdown menu

-You can try this first with any of the library widgets - try it foe example with `ballplayer.html`.
+You can try this first with any of the library widgets - try it for example with ``ballplayer.html``.

 VSCode opens you google-chrome in a separate window.
 It is attached into your debug session, so you can follow code execution on-spot and live, set breakpoints, execute the JS code step-by-step, capture signals, etc.